sebspain/sebspain.github.io/_posts/2013-01-29-graphics-for-scientists-intro.markdown

 is pointless when abbreviations such as CMYK are completely alien to them.
 This is somewhat ironic considering that the [*Angew.
 Chem.* author guidelines also state](http://onlinelibrary.wiley.com/journal/10.1002/\(ISSN\)1521-3773/homepage/2002_guideline.html)

-> Please be considerate to our many readers for whom English is a foreign language---use a simple, clear style and avoid jargon.
+> Please be considerate to our many readers for whom English is a foreign language - use a simple, clear style and avoid jargon.

 With this in mind a couple of years ago I gave a brief presentation on the basics of producing publication quality graphics to a couple of the research groups I work with.
 Having recently spent a lot time preparing graphics for publication, often having to either start from scratch or make do with poor quality sources, I thought I'd produce a document that students etc could refer to in future.
 Rather than keep it in house I thought I'd produce it as a series of posts on here.
 As and when I add sections I'll link to them from here.